umjammer/vavi-apps-shairport/README.txt

 BUILD:

-before build this software, you should make the private key.
+before build this software, you have to make the private key.
 JAirPort says,

 ---- JAirePort README ----